 American strains often come and go.
 I purchased seeds for the following buds last summer and harvested the plant a month ago.
-Even though it’s been less than a year since I bought the seeds, the breeder and seed company have disappeared!
+Even though it’s been less than a year since I bought the seeds, the breeder and seed company have already disappeared!

 What’s the Problem with American Seed Sources?